AboutUs/devblog/_posts/2011-04-19-our-continuous-integration-is-a-big-red-flashing-light.markdown

 now" indicator which is great for a team that typically pushes code to production several times per day.

-More importantly though, it's created a sense of awareness for non-developers of how continuous integration works and why it's important.
+It's also had the interesting effect of making the non-developers we work with aware of how continuous integration works and why it's important.
 Now they know when the build is broken as soon as we do.
-They know we're running tests, and that the tests control the light.
-They're important, and they help us developers, and the whole company be more agile.
+They know we're running tests, and that the test failures control the light; a big flashing red light never means good.
+Tests are important.
+They protect us and they help us developers, and the whole company be more agile.

 <iframe title="YouTube video player" width="640" height="390" src="http://www.youtube.com/embed/Sdsd2HwsfHs" frameborder="0" >
 </iframe>